mgechev/codelyzer/README.md

 A set of tslint rules for static code analysis of Angular 2 TypeScript projects.

+You can run the static code analyzer over web apps, NativeScript, Ionic, etc.

 ## Install

 `npm install --save-dev codelyzer`